For MIF13, Kenneth Branagh returns to the stage as Macbeth, for his first Shakespeare performance after more than a decade.

 Anne McNulty CDG

-Commissioned and produced by Manchester International Festival.
+Produced by Manchester International Festival.